jamsinclair/gifski-lite/README.md

 The recommended way is to add this library as a dependency to a rust project that compiles to WebAssembly.

-Currently used in experimental [gifski-wasm](https://github.com/jamsinclair/gifski-wasm) package. ⚠️ It is quite slow due to lack of using web-workers.
+Currently used in [gifski-wasm](https://github.com/jamsinclair/gifski-wasm) package.
+It is ~quite slow due to lack of~ now fast because it supports web-workers.

+See the WASM Web App in action at [gifski-wasm.netlify.app](https://gifski-wasm.netlify.app) and other example usage at [jamsinclair/gifski-wasm/examples](https://github.com/jamsinclair/gifski-wasm/tree/main/examples).

 ## Building